Joining a Sorority or Fraternity

 - Opportunities for active participation in community service projects.

 - National research has shown that involvement in sororities and fraternities increases students' chances of graduating from college.

 - Membership in a sorority or fraternity is for a lifetime.
 Many alumni return to campus for football and other special events.
 Most chapters at ECU have newsletters and special weekends for alumni.
 These activities promote lifetime friendships that extend beyond individual chapters and include members of the national Greek community.

-Additional costs throughout the semester may go to meal plans, pictures, gifts, social events, T-shirts, etc. Several chapters at ECU offer payment plans and scholarships for members who need financial assistance.
+Additional costs throughout the semester may go to pictures, gifts, social events, T-shirts, etc. Several chapters at ECU offer payment plans and scholarships for members who need financial assistance.
 While your son or daughter is participating in the membership intake/recruitment process, make sure that he or she asks about the financial obligations of membership.

 The time spent in this program will give your student the opportunity to develop his/her leadership and time management skills, learn about the history of the organization, develop friendships with the new member class, as well as the rest of the chapter, and allow them to become involved with other organizations.

 Expectations will vary after initiation.
 Each chapter has weekly chapter meetings and other mandatory events (philanthropic, service, initiation) throughout the year.
 These events should be planned in advance.

 Philanthropies and Service Projects